tiarno/reachtim/content/articles/bottle.md

 ### Bottle Directory Structure {: .article-title}

-In `/var/www/bottle` the directory structure looks like this.
-Notice the pattern?
+In `/var/www/bottle`, the directory structure looks like this.
 This layout makes it easy to add new applications as you need them.
 We have the main `wsgi` script (`bottle_adapter.wsgi`), and a single application, `people`.
 For every application you write, you may also have a `css` file, a `javascript` file and templates in the `views` subdirectory.

     bottle_adapter.wsgi